 Zoonotic disease emergence is closely linked to global population growth.
 Animal-to-human viral spillovers are increasing because the growing human population is encroaching on wildlife habitats and disrupting ecosystems.
 Adding more people to a finite planet increases the likelihood of animal-to-human interaction.

-It took thousands of years for human numbers to reach 1 billion and just 200 more reach 7 billion.
+It took thousands of years for human numbers to reach 1 billion (in 1758) and just 264 more reach 8 billion (in 2022).
 Although the rate of growth is slowing, human population growth could continue into the next century, depending on fertility rates in the next few decades.
-The United Nations medium-fertility projection shows the global population increasing to 8.5 billion in 2030 and 9.7 billion in 2050, eventually reaching 10.9 billion by the year 2100.
+The United Nations medium-fertility projection shows the global population increasing to 8.5 billion in 2030 and 9.7 billion in 2050, eventually peaking at 10.4 billion in the 2080s.

 Until humans change the way we produce food and energy, population growth will remain a driver of deforestation, habitat loss, and climate change—three challenges that amplify the threat of zoonotic disease outbreaks.
 The human activities most likely to put people at risk of contracting zoonoses include uncontrolled wildlife trade, intensified agriculture, habitat destruction, deforestation and other land use changes, antimicrobial resistance, and climate change.